FSD2832 Attitudes of Finnish Clergy and Church Musicians 2006

 - Union of Church Professionals (AKI)

-church, church employees, civil partnerships, equal rights of men and women, homosexuality, ministers of religion, ordination of women, religious personnel, trade unions, working conditions, workloads
+church, civil partnerships, equality between the sexes, homosexuality, ministers of religion, ordination of women, religious personnel, religious personnel, trade unions, working conditions, workloads

 The survey conducted by the Union of Church Professionals (AKI) and focused on member views on union activities, church administration, ethical issues and working conditions.
 AKI members work as clergy or church musicians in Finland, and the union consists of the Union of Finnish Clergy and the Finnish Association of Church Organists.